 How long does it take to get from Tokyo to Kyoto by bullet train?

 The fastest bullet train, the Nozomi, will get you there in about 2 hours and 20 minutes.
-The slower option, the Hikari, takes about 20 minutes longer.
+The second-fastest option, the Hikari, takes about 20 minutes longer.
+And the slowest option, the Kodama, takes about 3 hours and 40 minutes from Tokyo to Kyoto.

 How much is the bullet train from Tokyo to Kyoto?